Luos-io/Documentation/src/pages/hardware-consideration/hardware-consideration.md

 # Hardware consideration

-To create the Luos network, mandatory if you have a product with several node, you must configure your MCU to create and physical layer.
-Luos use RS485 with a driver or one wire communication for this physical layer (see Electronic design)
+When creating a Luos network, if you have a product with several nodes, it is mandatory to configure your MCU, in order to create the physical layer.
+Luos use RS485 with a driver or one wire communication for this physical layer ([see Electronic design](./electronics.md)).

-Board examples and electronic sources are available <a href="https://github.com/Luos-io/Examples/tree/master/Projects" target="_blank">on GitHub</a>.
-You are free to use them as you want.
+Board examples and driver sources are available <a href="https://github.com/Luos-io/Examples/tree/master/Projects" target="_blank">on GitHub</a>.
+We encourage you to use them in the way you want.

 You can find the schematic of a Luos-ready board called L0 <a href="https://en.wikipedia.org/wiki/Microcontroller" target="_blank">on Github<a> for a quick hardware example.